-If you are wondering how to create a CSS grid, Robin Rendle breaks the process down in this actionable post.
+If you are wondering how to capitalize on this most important of 2020 Responsive Design Trends, Robin Rendle breaks the process down in this actionable post.

 People love multimedia, and sites that host engaging multimedia content score higher than text-only webpages when it comes to engaging and retaining visitors.

-What this means for players is it is time to make the early bird switch to responsive, mobile-first designs that put mobile prioritization at the heart of the design process—without sacrificing rich visual content that enchants visitors.
+What this means for website owners is it is time to make the early bird switch to responsive, mobile-first designs that put mobile prioritization at the heart of the design process – without sacrificing rich visual content that enchants visitors.

 And that’s where SVG comes in.

-As more webmasters realize a website represents more than an online address, hand-drawn elements that add unique charm and character to website pages will pop up more often.
+As more webmasters realize a website represents more than an online address, hand-drawn elements that add a unique sense of character to website pages will pop up more often.